nhsconnect/FHIR-NRLS-API/pages/explore/api_foundation_conformance.md

 Error Handling:

-<p>The NRLS Server is expected to always be able to return a valid capability statement.</p>
+<p>The NRL Server is expected to always be able to return a valid capability statement.</p>

 ## 2. Example ##

 ### 2.1 Capabilities Request Query ###

-Retrieve the capability statement from the NRLS Server, the format of the response body will be xml.
+Retrieve the capability statement from the NRL Server, the format of the response body will be xml.

 #### 2.1.1. cURL ####